mdructor/Gidi/README.md

 First step on all platforms is open up the project file in the main directory with Projucer.
 From here you can find the exporter for your preferred platform/IDE and export it out to that and build from there.
 If you need to make your own exporter, make sure you are linking to the SDL2 library somewhere (i.e. -lSDL2 in linker flags)

-### Glaring Issue with Building with Other Platforms atm
-File system stuff is all stupid atm.
-Hard coded expects the resources directory to be in home folder and renamed to Gidi.
-Will remove this as soon as this changes